kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/sql-basics/lessons/select-fundamentals.md

 ```

 The `*` symbol is a wildcard character that represents all columns.
 This query will return all the columns from the `books` table.

+> Notice that we end our query with a semicolon `;`.
+This is a common convention in SQL to indicate the end of a query.
+However, it is not mandatory and can be omitted if you want unless you are running multiple queries in a single file.

 ## Selecting Specific Columns